spec-rgdevops/CASPA-platform/README.md

 * [SPECjEnterprise](https://github.com/spec-rgdevops/docker-SPECjEnterprise2010)

 ## Workload layer
-The workload generator is appliclation-specific and can be found in the corresponding application directory.
+The workload generator is application-specific and can be found in the corresponding application directory.

 ## Analysis layer
 * [Hora](https://github.com/spec-rgdevops/CASPA-platform/tree/master/analysis/hora)